Iran blames 'errors' of outsiders for rise of Islamic State

-UNITED NATIONS (Reuters) - Iran President Hassan Rouhani on Thursday blamed the rise of the Islamic State group and other militants on the mistakes of the West and said the solution to stopping them must come from the Middle East.
+UNITED NATIONS (Reuters) - Iran President Hassan Rouhani blamed the rise of the Islamic State group and other militants on “certain intelligence agencies”, saying the solution to stopping them must come from the Middle East region itself and not the West.

-“The strategic blunders of the West in the Middle East, Central Asia and the Caucasus have turned these parts of the world into a haven for terrorists and extremists,” he said in a speech to the 193-member United Nations General Assembly.

-In a thinly veiled reference to the United States and Israel, Rouhani blamed the rise of violent extremists on outsiders.
-“Certain intelligence agencies have put blades in the hand of madmen, who now spare no one,” he said.

-“The right solution to this quandary comes from within the region and regionally provided solutions with international support and not from the outside the region,” he said.

-But Rouhani suggested the United States and Iran have a shared interest in confronting the threat after decades of enmity.

-“The extremists of the world have found each other and have put out the call, ‘extremists of the world unite.’
+“The extremists of the world have found each other and have put out the call, ‘extremists of the world unite’.
 But are we united against the extremists?”
-Rouhani asked.
+Rouhani asked in a speech to the 193-member United Nations General Assembly on Thursday.

+The comments are among the strongest yet by predominantly Shi‘ite Iran on the rise of the Sunni militant group and suggest arch-foes Iran and the United States have a shared interest in confronting the threat after decades of enmity.

-The comments follow a back-and-forth between Tehran and Washington over what role Iran can play in the U.S.-led campaign against Islamic State militants who have seized swaths of Iraq and Syria.
-Iranian officials have even suggested Western powers should scale back their demands in nuclear talks with Tehran helping confront the militants.
+They follow a back-and-forth between Tehran and Washington over what role Iran can play in the U.S.-led campaign against Islamic State militants who have seized swathes of Iraq and Syria.
+Iranian officials have even suggested Western powers should lower their demands in nuclear talks with Tehran helping confront the militants.

 Despite Iran’s obvious interest in seeing the militants neutralized, Rouhani made clear his suspicions about the long-term impact of Western military intervention in the Middle East.